tifa365/berlin_opendata_assesment/README.md

     - Processes datasets using the core implementation
     - Generates and saves results

-The project uses two main files: one for the actual scoring system (`metadata_quality_assessment.py`) and another for the command-line interface (`run_metadata_assessment.py`).
-This makes it easier to understand the code and allows each component to be used independently.
+The project is organized into two main Python files, each with a specific role:

+1. **`metadata_quality_assessment.py`**: Contains the core implementation of the scoring system - all evaluation logic, dimension calculations, and indicator definitions.
+This module is designed as a reusable library that can be imported into any Python application.

+2. **`run_metadata_assessment.py`**: Provides the command-line interface, handles data fetching, file operations, and result formatting.
+This script uses the core implementation to process datasets and generate reports.

+This separation allows the evaluation logic to be reused in different contexts (such as a web dashboard or API) while keeping the implementation details consistent.

 ## License